 At a minimum, you must include the following information:

-- A description of the product or service, and
+- A description of the product or service

 In addition, it is very helpful to include any of the following:

-- Details of any changes to or cancellation of an order,
+- Details of any changes to, refunds, or cancellation of an order

-- A copy of your refund and return policies, and
+- A copy of your refund and return policies

 Is there a cost to dispute a chargeback?

-The Chargeback Dispute Fee is £14 per disputed chargeback.
-Amazon Pay will build, present, and maintain your case with the credit card company or bank.
-If you have provided the required information and the chargeback is covered by our Payment Protection Policy, you will not be charged a dispute fee and Amazon Pay will not collect the chargeback amount from your account.
-Otherwise , the Chargeback Dispute Fee will be collected regardless of the outcome of the dispute.
+The Disputed Chargeback fee for representation is $20 per chargeback; Amazon Pay will build, present, and maintain your case with the credit card company or bank.
+If you have provided the required information and the chargeback is covered by our Payment Protection Policy, you will not be charged a Disputed Chargeback fee and Amazon Pay will not collect the chargeback amount from your account.
+Otherwise, because Amazon Pay does not have any control over the chargeback dispute, the Disputed Chargeback fee will be collected regardless of the outcome of the dispute.

 How long do I have to respond to a chargeback?

-If you plan to dispute a chargeback, we require a response within 11 calendar days of notification.
+If you plan to contest a chargeback, we require a response within 11 calendar days of notification.
 The specific reply-by date can be found in the original chargeback notification email.